ted-spence-avalara/developer-dot/_posts/2018-01-04-AvaTax-18-1-patch-notes.md

 <h3>Other Improvements and Bug Fixes</h3>

 <ul class="normal">
+  <li>Added definitions API for unit of measurement and measurement types</li>
   <li>Improvements to US postal code validation logic for <a href="/api-reference/avatax/rest/v2/methods/Free/TaxRatesByAddress/">TaxRatesByAddress</a> and other APIs, fixing an unhandled exception that occurred in some cases.</li>
   <li>Free trial emails now direct you to the updated <a href="https://admin.avalara.com">AvaTax Website</a></li>
   <li>Fixed an issue affecting SST customers when using <a href="">RefundTransaction</a> for percentage-based discounts</li>